zsimo/scripts/git/readme.md

     git branch -d the_local_branch
     ```

-- chekout in a new branch
+- checkout in a new branch
     ```git
     git fetch
+    git checkout --track origin/new_branch
+    // to fix previous track error
-    git checkout new_branch
+    git branch new_branch -u origin/new_branch

     ```